adam-ard/organic-markdown/README.md

 omd tangle && omd run build && omd run app
 ```

 And you should see the word: `Hello` in your terminal.
-But now we add
-some refs, so that what we show first serves more as a scaffolding
-that we can use to add functions to.
+Now we'll add
+some refs to make a simple outline or scaffolding for our main file:

 `````markdown
 # Say Hello